exaexa/ls47/README.md

 # LS47 hand-computable cipher

+**This repository is a mirror, please point all activity/issues to https://gitea.blesmrt.net/exa/ls47**

 This is a slight improvement of the ElsieFour cipher as described by Alan Kaminsky [1].
 We use 7x7 characters instead of original (barely fitting) 6x6, to be able to encrypt some structured information.
 We also describe a simple